-The rate and style of erosion is strongly influenced by the surface geology, types of vegetation and by 19th-20th century urbanization and agriculture.
-A feature noted in 2004 -that the contours of the 1:5000 topographic maps of the Greek Army, made some decades earlier, differ significantly from the current appearance of the landscape in places- was investigated in detail.
-The edge of the upper plateau and parts of the lower plateau were walked systematically and the location of the edge measured with GPS (accuracy of GPS location 4-5 metres).
+The rate and style of erosion is strongly influenced by the surface geology, types of vegetation, and by 19th to 20th century urbanization and agriculture.
+A feature noted in 2004, that the contours of the 1:5000 topographic maps of the Greek Army, made some decades earlier, differ significantly from the current appearance of the landscape in places, was investigated in detail.
+The edge of the upper plateau and parts of the lower plateau were walked systematically, and the location of the edge measured with a handheld GPS (accuracy of GPS location 4 to 5 m).
 Detailed observations were made on the geology, state of the bedrock, soil types and land usage, together with information on modern constructions such as terraces, roads and retaining walls.
 Efforts concentrated on the upper plateau, as since antiquity this part of the study area is the least altered part of the survey area, with little construction or landscaping for agriculture having occurred.
 This part of the study area therefore provides the best opportunities for understanding the effects of natural landscape processes post-antiquity.
-In contrast, the eastern and parts of the southern edges of the lower plateau have been significantly affected by the evolution of the village of Vasiliko, roads and nearby agricultural land.
+In contrast, the eastern, and parts of the southern, edges of the lower plateau have been significantly affected by the evolution of the village of Vasiliko, roads, and nearby agricultural land.
 This has lead to great reductions in the rates of natural erosional processes through the protection of bedrock by retaining walls, artificial drainage and asphalted roads, and/or to the redistribution of erosional agents, especially water runoff and the effects of tree roots.

 Primary observations of the excavated site were completed this year, while the additional cleaning of the site during 2006 allowed some new observations, in particular on the Stoa and the Bouleterion.
 With completion of investigations into the Stadium, it is possible to answer questions about its location and form.
 The Stadium was constructed by the artificial excavation of the elongate space occupied by the seating and track.
 The pre-construction, natural topography did not provide a space of sufficient length for the track.
 The location of the Stadium represents a compromise between the need for excessive stone removal at the southwestern end of the structure and the need to construct an excessively large artificial platform for the starting line at the northeastern end.
 The lack of axial symmetry of the retaining walls built for the one end of the stadium reflects the trend of the terrace scarp in relation to the orientation of the axis of the Stadium.